Learning to Soar

 Enroll in a training program at a club near you.

 While learning to fly gliders is a challenge, the rewards and personal achievements do not end at the attainment of a glider pilot license.
 Very early in your training, you will hone your thermalling skills, using only rising columns of air as your ‘fuel’ to keep your glider flying for many hours.
 Once you have perfected the art of thermalling, new challenges await as venture further away from your home airport.
 This aspect of gliding is known as cross-country soaring.
-Initial cross-country flights will take you no more than 50 kilometers from your home airport but, as experience is gained, flights of three-, four- and even five-hundred kilometers become the norm.
+The Soaring Association of Canada has created a series of badges for pilots looking to fly cross-country called the ABC and Bronze Badges.
+Initial cross-country flights will take you no more than 50 kilometers from your home airport but, as experience is gained, flights of three-, four-, and even five-hundred kilometers become the norm.
 Internationally recognized soaring badges can be obtained by any glider pilot that completes a series of escalating milestones starting with the Silver Badge and culminating with the highest accolade of the soaring community, the Diamond Badge.
 For those that enjoy the thrill of competition, gliding contests are a great way to test your cross-country flying skills against your peers as you race around a set course.
 The fastest person around the course, using only the rising updrafts provided by nature is the winner.
 For others, there is great pleasure in taking friends and family for glider flights.
 For the truly adventurous there is aerobatic flying.